gaf3/cnc-forge/Input.md

 When the user changes that field, the field values will be sent to API and re-validated, updating the page if the issue has been fixed.

-This isn't required, the same validation check will be performed when you try to Commit, but it does make for a better user experience.
+This isn't required, the same validation check will be performed when you try to Commit, but it does make for better UX.

 ## default